isaiah76/sddm-lain-wired-theme-blue/Readme.md

 ### Usage
-- Open up your configuration file `/etc/sddm.conf` and set `sddm-lain-wired-theme` as your current theme
+- Open up your configuration file `/etc/sddm.conf` and set `sddm-lain-wired-theme-blue` as your current theme

 ```shell
 [Theme]